Contact our Student Services Office for more information about the program: clasp–email@example.com

 Intellectual Breadth (16 hrs)

 It is important that you learn about modes of thought and areas of human accomplishment to better understand the solutions in a global, economic, environmental, and societal context beyond the purely technical.
-To assist students to gain a greater scope of diverse knowledge and to facilitate creativity, the College of Engineering (CoE) requires that students who have matriculated into the CoE complete the Intellectual Breadth requirement.
+To assist students in gaining a greater scope of diverse knowledge and to facilitate creativity, the College of Engineering (CoE) requires that students who have matriculated into the CoE complete the Intellectual Breadth requirement.

 Under the Intellectual Breadth requirement, each student must select 16 credits of intellectual breadth courses, subject to these rules: